 Artists throughout history loved the sunflower’s unique splendor.
 Sunflowers inspired Vincent van Gogh.

-His fascination with them influenced many other artists of the Impressionist period and for a while it seemed that the sunflower was the most painted flower.
+His fascination with them influenced many other artists of the Impressionist period, and for a while, it seemed that the sunflower was the most painted flower.

-Sunflower are continually positioning themselves in the sun’s direct path to receive the maximum amount of nourishment, which its brilliant yellow color reflects.
+Sunflowers are continually positioning themselves in the sun’s direct path to receive the maximum amount of nourishment, which its brilliant yellow color reflects.
 This interesting behavior is known as phototropism.

 Sunflower Beliefs.

 It is said that planting sunflowers in your garden brings good luck.
-For flower enthusiasts, sunflowers are known for being “happy” flowers, making them the perfect gift to bring joy to your or your loved ones day.
+For flower enthusiasts, sunflowers are known for being “happy” flowers, making them the perfect gift to bring joy to your or your loved ones’ day.

 They placed sunflower seeds by graves.
 They also believed that their brave warriors could overcome long distances of travel without food except for a bag of milled sunflower seeds.
-Some Native people also saw sunflowers as a symbol of courage, so that warriors would carry sunflower cakes to battle with them or a hunter would sprinkle sunflower powder on his clothing to keep his spirit up.
+Some Native people also saw sunflowers as a symbol of courage, so that warriors would carry sunflower cakes to battle with them, or a hunter would sprinkle sunflower powder on his clothing to keep his spirit up.

 In esoteric Christianity, the sunflower is a symbol of God’s love.
 It represents the unwavering faith that guides the soul to the highest spiritual attunement.

-In Chinese symbolism, sunflowers signify intelligence, strength, good luck and a long life.
+In Chinese symbolism, sunflowers signify intelligence, strength, good luck, and a long life.

-In the language of flowers, giving sunflowers reveals adoration, loyalty and longevity.
+In the language of flowers, giving sunflowers reveals adoration, loyalty, and longevity.

 In the modern world, sunflowers are the gift of choice for third wedding anniversaries.